YihaoWEI/face_server_django/README.md

 ## How to run it?
 Please see the original work links above.

 ### If you want, it also can be changed into a tensorflow service regardless of its performance, really fun :p

+I also has built a tensorflow django server project.
+Maybe I will push it on the github sooner or later.